-Welcome to Kate Bradford, who as joined the group as a graduate student!
-Kate is a member of both our group and the Konkolewicz group.
+Welcome to Mandira Ghimire, who has joined the group as a new graduate student!

-Welcome to undergraduates Hunter Martin and Maddy Gerken who have joined the group!
+Welcome to Kenzie Johnson and Annabelle Ryu, who have joined the group as undergraduate researchers!